-- A student issued with a 'time-out' will be sanctioned by being placed in a lunchtime detention. - A student who is issued with three 'time-out's or more within a half-term will be placed in after school detention. - Following a Time-Out, the (Director of Learning) DoL or (Subject Leader) SL should arrange a restorative justice meeting where the student acknowledges their behaviour with their teacher, before they can re-join the class.
-A TimeOut will lead to Subject or Faculty report administered by the DoL or SL.
+- A student issued with a 'time-out' will be sanctioned by being placed in a lunchtime detention. - A student who is issued with three 'time-out's or more within a half-term will be placed in after school detention. - Following a Time-Out, the Subject Leader should arrange a restorative justice meeting or discussion where the student acknowledges their behaviour with their teacher, before they can re-join the class.
+A Time Out will lead to Subject report administered by the Subject Leader.